Energy Concerns with HPC Systems and Applications: Introduction

 In this paper, we survey a taxonomy of energy concerns in computers systems.
 For each type of system {\it (general purpose computers, accelerators, embedded systems/micro-controllers and modern supercomputers)}, we present stat-of-the-art (SOTA) architectures with a focus on power management tools.
 Another contribution of this work is a survey of SOTA energy/power optimization techniques with an emphasis on AI applications and a prospective analysis on all studied systems.

 The remainder of this paper is structured as follows: Section \ref{sec:related} presents a review of existing surveys that address the topic of energy management in HPC and embedded systems.
 Section \ref{sec:metrics} is about a quantitative overview of energy/power aspect in computer, with a focus on the main energy/power and carbon footprint metrics.
 Section \ref{sec:hardware} show an overview of most recent energy aware hardware architecture for HPC and AI workloads.
 Section \ref{sec:management} discuss about a taxonomy of energy concern in embedded systems, accelerators, general purpose computers and modern supercomputers, with a special focus on energy management and optimization tools.
 Section \ref{sec:cooling} discuss about cooling system technologies from the energy consumption standpoint.
 Section \ref{sec:optimization} present, comments and discusses some energy/power optimization techniques from the literature.
 Section \ref{sec:ai_concern} present a literature review for energy concern of AI applications in computers system.
-Section \ref{sec:analysis} give a short prospective analysis of this survey together with some technical recommendations.
 Finally, Section \ref{sec:conclusion} concludes the paper.